RTHKKona/Titanbreak-Tools/README.md

 # Titanbreak Suite
-A unified GUI suite for editing various binary game data files.
-This suite streamlines the process of modifying game statistics, loot tables, and entity behaviors through a user-friendly tabbed interface.
+A unified GUI suite for editing various binary game data files inside of MHGU.
+This suite streamlines the process of modifying game stats, loot tables, and entity behaviors through a "user-friendly" interface.

 ## Table of Contents